The European Air Polishing Market in 2026: Trends, Growth, and What's Next

 Market at a Glance

-CAGR (2023–2026)
++5.94% CAGR

 Photo: fauxels / Pexels

-• Minimally Invasive Clinical Consensus: European dental associations and evidence-based clinical pathways have increasingly endorsed air polishing as preferable to manual instrumentation for biofilm removal on healthy or recovering tissues.
+• Minimally invasive clinical consensus: European dental associations and evidence-based clinical pathways have increasingly endorsed air polishing as preferable to manual instrumentation for biofilm removal on healthy or recovering tissues.

-• Hygienist Autonomy and Time Efficiency: Dental hygienists across Europe report that air polishing reduces appointment time and physical strain, increasing practice productivity while allowing more complex cases per day.
+• Hygienist autonomy and time efficiency: Dental hygienists across Europe report that air polishing reduces appointment time and physical strain, increasing practice productivity while allowing more complex cases per day.

 Geographic Breakdown